 Attempts to tackle online content are coming from all corners with little coordination -- although a factor common to all these proposals is that they utterly fail to safeguard freedom of expression.

-consultation on a possible new law to prevent "intimidation" of those standing for elections.
+government launched a consultation on a possible new law to prevent "intimidation" of those standing

 Jodie Ginsberg, CEO of Index, said: